google/benchmark/README.md

 also use `-lpthread`, but there are potential issues with ordering of command line parameters if you use that.

-#### Building with Visual Studio 2015 or 2017
+### Building with Visual Studio 2015 or 2017

 The `shlwapi` library (`-lshlwapi`) is required to support a call to `CPUInfo` which reads the registry.
 Either add `shlwapi.lib` under `[ Configuration Properties > Linker > Input ]`, or use the following:

 ```
-// Alternatively, can add these libraries under [ Configuration Properties > Linker > Input ].
+// Alternatively, can add libraries using linker options.
 #ifdef _WIN32
 #pragma comment ( lib, "Shlwapi.lib" )
 #ifdef _DEBUG